DivineIsaiah/Fire-Fruit/README.md

 5. Wait for the extraction to complete.
 6. The consolidated workbook is written to `OUTPUTS/`.

+## GUI Usage

+The GUI discovers academic-session folders directly inside the selected Results folder.
+It validates the folder, session, and matriculation number before enabling **Search**.
+Extraction runs in the background so the window remains responsive.

+The GUI reports:

+- Files checked
+- Matching files
+- Records extracted
+- Files with no match
+- Files with errors
+- The generated result filename

+The selected Results folder is stored in the user's local Windows application data and restored on the next launch if it still exists.

 ## Notes

-- The generated workbook is always written under an application-managed `OUTPUTS` directory.
+- The CLI writes generated workbooks under the application-managed `OUTPUTS` directory.
+Installed GUI builds use the user's local application data directory.
 - The app ignores output files during input traversal.
 - It treats empty workbook cells as empty values rather than `0`.
 - Duplicate matching rows are preserved as separate output rows with a warning.

 ## Limitations

-- Version 1 focuses on `.xlsx` files.
+- The application focuses on `.xlsx` files.
 - Complex column normalization is intentionally minimal.
 - The app supports local file processing only.

-## Future improvements
+## Future Improvements

-- GUI front end
 - CSV support
 - Better header normalization
 - CSV export option